 UM-Dearborn is also the highest-ranking regional public university in Michigan on the list of “Top Performers on Social Mobility,” and ranked 12th overall among regional universities in the Midwest, moving up a spot from last year.
 This list includes colleges that are successful at advancing social mobility by enrolling and graduating large proportions of Pell Grant eligible students and financially supporting these students during their collegiate journey.

 The university is also a top school for veterans.
-It’s No. 1 on the “Best College for Veterans” list among regional public universities in the MIdwest.
+It’s No. 1 on the “Best College for Veterans” list among regional public universities in Michigan.
 Among all Midwest regional universities, UM-Dearborn placed fifth overall.
 Criteria for the designation include being GI Bill-certified and participating in the Yellow Ribbon Program.
 In addition, UM-Dearborn provides structure for incoming Dearborn Wolverines who have served, has veterans-based programming and is active in veteran-supporting activities throughout the community.
 For example, UM-Dearborn’s student veterans and Veteran Affairs Coordinator Tom Pitock are instrumental in U-M Athletics Veterans of the Game program.

 In college-specific listings, U.S. News recognized UM-Dearborn’s undergraduate business, computer science, engineering and psychology programs.